Scientists grow ‘lost tree’ mentioned in Bible using mysterious ancient seed

 The resin of a tree grown from an ancient seed found in a desert cave near Jerusalem could be the source of a medicinal balm mentioned in the Bible, a new study has found.

-The strange seed, about 2cm long, was discovered in a Judean Desert cave some 15 years ago and dated to between 993AD and 1202AD.
+The strange seed, about 2cm long, was discovered in a Judean Desert cave in the late 1980s, and dated to between 993AD and 1202AD.
 After years of attempting to grow the plant, researchers have identified the sapling nicknamed “Sheba”.

 DNA analysis has revealed that the tree belongs to a unique species of the Commiphora family, which is distributed across Africa, Madagascar and the Arabian Peninsula and known for its aromatic gum resins.

-Note: This article has been updated to reflect that the seed was discovered in the 1980s.